sxjczzl/Homebrew-brew/docs/Manpage.md

 * `--whalebrew`:
   `list` Whalebrew dependencies.
 * `--describe`:
-  `dump` adds a description comment above each line, unless the dependency does not have a description.
+  `dump` a description comment above each line, unless the dependency does not have a description.
 * `--no-restart`:
   `dump` does not add `restart_service` to formula lines.
 * `--zap`: